Sanofi Logo

 Respiratory syncytial virus (RSV) is a leading cause of acute Lower Respiratory Tract Infections in young children and infants.
 RSV affects approximately 90% of infants by the age of two.1,2

-In the UK, it is estimated that RSV accounts for approximately 30,000 infants being hospitalised every year.3 April 2022 to March 2023 RSV-related hospitalisations in infants and children under the age of five in England cost the NHS approximately £91 million.4
+In the UK, it is estimated that RSV accounts for over 30,000 infants being hospitalised every year.3

 Using NHS Hospital Episode Statistics, data on hospital admissions has been broken down to show the impact infant RSV has on the NHS in your local area in England.